Avoid Reheating These 8 Foods In Microwave - They Can Turn Toxic

 Opt for fresh meals whenever possible, and try to eat leftovers within a day or two to reduce the need for reheating.
 If you do need to reheat leftovers, consider using alternative methods, such as the oven or stovetop, which may be safer than the microwave.

-Ultimately, being aware of the potential risks associated with reheating leftovers in the microwave is the first step towards making healthier choices in the kitchen.
+Ultimately, being aware of the potential risks associated with reheating leftovers in the microwave is the first step toward making healthier choices in the kitchen.
 By taking the time to learn about how different foods react to reheating, you can help protect yourself and your family from potential harm.